 How Is gum Infection Treated At The Dentist?

 During a dental exam, your gums will be probed with a small ruler.
 This probing is a way to check for inflammation and to measure any pockets around your teeth.
 A normal pocket depth is 1 to 3 millimeters.
 Your dentist may also order X-rays to check for bone loss.

 Talk to your dentist about risk factors for gum disease as well as your symptoms.
 If you are diagnosed with gum disease, you will be referred to a periodontist.
 A periodontist is a dentist who specializes in the treatment of gum disease.

 There are several techniques that can be used to deep clean your teeth without surgery.
 They all remove plaque and tartar to prevent gum irritation.

 The first kind of treatment is scaling, which removes tartar from above and below the gum line.

 Root planing smooths rough spots and removes plaque and tartar from the root surface.

-Additionally, lasers may remove tartar with less pain and bleeding than scaling and root planing.
+Additionally, lasers may be used to remove tartar with less pain and bleeding than scaling and root planing.